KartavyaSharma/personal-website-v0/content_scripts/posts/creating-a-python-form-handler-api-with-flask-and-connexion.md

     app.run(host='0.0.0.0', port=5000, debug=True)
 ```

-You'll notice that there is no `**Flask` module that is imported; here, Connexion is used to create the application instance.
+You'll notice that there is no `bash**Flask` module that is imported; here, Connexion is used to create the application instance.
 In the background, the Flask app is still created, but now there is a Connexion wrapper on top of it which provides you with added functionality.
 Moreover, there is a new parameter provided to the `python**connexion.App()` function: the `python**specification_dir='./spec/'`, this tells Connexion the directory in which it has to look for its configuration file.
-The next line is telling Connexion the file in which its configuration is stored, in your case it will be `**specification.yml`.
+The next line is telling Connexion the file in which its configuration is stored, in your case it will be `bash**specification.yml`.
 You'll know more about this file now.

-On a side note, you might have also noticed that we haven't specified the `**templates_folder` parameter when initializing the app instance.
-Unfortunately, in Connexion you cannot use templates outside the `**./templates` folder stored in the root of your project directory.
+On a side note, you might have also noticed that we haven't specified the `bash**templates_folder` parameter when initializing the app instance.
+Unfortunately, in Connexion you cannot use templates outside the `bash**./templates` folder stored in the root of your project directory.
 This is at least what I found when I looked into it, if someone finds a way around this, please feel free to mention it in the comments section.

 ### The configuration file

-The `**specification.yml` file contains the configuration your Connexion app instance will look for to instantiate input parameter validation, output response data and types, endpoint specifications, and the Swagger UI (although we won't be looking into this in this post.)
-Here is what your `**specification.yml` will look like to create a `**POST /mail/handler` RPC API endpoint:
+The `bash**specification.yml` file contains the configuration your Connexion app instance will look for to instantiate input parameter validation, output response data and types, endpoint specifications, and the Swagger UI (although we won't be looking into this in this post.)
+Here is what your `bash**specification.yml` will look like to create a `bash**POST /mail/handler` RPC API endpoint:

 ```yaml:title=YAML -- specification.yml
 openapi: 3.0.0